mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-03-Active-Directory-Domain-Setup/README.md

 This lab builds directly on Lab 02 by activating identity services, enabling authentication, authorization, and service discovery within the environment.

+This marks the transition from infrastructure preparation to active identity enforcement within the environment.

 ---

 ## Objective